tmchilvers/Data-Structures-Study-Guide/StudyGuide.md

 * O(1) Constant

 # Linked List/ Double Linked List
-A _concrete_ data structure type
+A _concrete_ data structure type.
-A _Double-Ended_ Linked List allows insertion at the tail
+* A _Double-Ended_ Linked List allows insertion at the tail
 ### Benefits
 * Lists are _dyanamic_
 * can grow and shrink during run time